dvlshah/Mask_Helmet_Classification/README.md

 |**Number of epochs**      | 100        |
 |**Online Augmentations**  | Yes        |

-**Output** : Two models , one for mask/nomask classification and another for helmet/nohelmet classification Trained Models --> [Link](https://drive.google.com/open?id=1tk-lnsovJGBLGTlYRxLIMFtKAoB6NiVD)
+**Output** : Two models , one for mask/nomask classification and another for helmet/nohelmet classification<br />
+Trained Models --> [Link](https://drive.google.com/open?id=1tk-lnsovJGBLGTlYRxLIMFtKAoB6NiVD)

 **Note** I used an open source framework written in PyTorch by Ross Wightman for training these models.